Palestinian teen shot in Israeli raid in occupied West Bank | Law-Order

 - Israel

-Israeli troops shot and killed a teenage Palestinian boy as fighting erupted when soldiers entered a volatile town in the occupied West Bank early Saturday, the Palestinian health ministry and local media said.
+Israeli troops shot and killed a 17-year-old Palestinian militant as fighting erupted when soldiers entered a volatile town in the occupied West Bank early Saturday, the Palestinian health ministry and local media said.

 The shooting, which Israel said came during a gunbattle with local militants, came at a time of intensified Israeli military activity in the northern West Bank town of Jenin in recent months.

-The ministry identified the dead teen as Amjad al-Fayyed, 17.
-It said an 18-year-old Palestinian was in critical condition after being wounded by Israeli gunfire.
+The ministry identified the dead teen as Amjad al-Fayyed.
+It said another Palestinian — an 18-year-old — was in critical condition after being wounded by Israeli gunfire.

+Later Saturday, the militant group Islamic Jihad said al-Fayyed was a member of its armed wing.

 Local media reported that clashes erupted outside Jenin's refugee camp when Israeli forces stormed the area.